In the state of Texas, Houston leads in a very serious area: it has the greatest number of car accidents in the entire state.

 Houston was revealed to be dangerous for driving in Texas in 2019 as 13 percent of accidents occurred in the city.

-Call Sandoval Law Firm of Houston at (346) 347-7777 today to get started on your car accident pain and suffering claim.
+Call Sandoval Law Firm of Houston at (346) 347-7777 today to get started on your car accident pain and suffering claim with the help of our car wreck lawyers.